Contact Us

 Housing Costs

 The one thing that all people experiencing housing instability have in common is the lack of affordable housing.
 Washtenaw County has one of the most expensive housing markets in the state of Michigan.
-In Washtenaw County, the standard cost (Fair Market Rent or FMR) of a two-bedroom apartment can be $1,384/month, a monthly rate more expensive than 98% of the state.
-According to the most recent National Low-Income Housing Coalition’s report, in order to afford that rent a person would need to be earning at least $26.62/hour.
-If working at minimum wage ($10.10/hour), a person would have to work approximately 105 hours per week (that's over 2.5 full-time jobs) to afford a two-bedroom apartment.
+In Washtenaw County, the standard cost (Fair Market Rent or FMR) of a two-bedroom apartment can be $1,471/month, a monthly rate more expensive than 98% of the state.
+According to the most recent National Low-Income Housing Coalition’s report, in order to afford that rent a person would need to be earning at least $28.29/hour.
+If working at minimum wage ($10.33/hour), a person would have to work approximately 110 hours per week (that's over 2.5 full-time jobs) to afford a two-bedroom apartment.

-Pre-pandemic, research from the Government Accountability Office estimated that a $100 increase in median rent was associated with a 9% jump in homelessness.
-The monthly rate for a two-bedroom apartment in the county is up $122/month from 2022.
+Pre-pandemic, research from the Government Accountability Office estimated that a $100 increase in median rent was associated with a 9% jump in the rate of homelessness.
+The monthly rate for a two-bedroom apartment in the county is up $87/month from 2023 (which was up $122/month from 2022).

 The root causes of homelessness include: